-Bad debts are written off in line with the Councils bad debt policy as outlined in its Financial Regulations within the Constitution.
-During the year, the authority wrote off financial assets with a contractual amount outstanding of £0.312m (£0.757m in 2021/22).
+Uncollectable amounts are written off in line with the Councils debt policy as outlined in its Financial Regulations within the Constitution.
+During the year, the authority wrote off financial assets with a contractual amount outstanding of £0.359m (£0.312m in 2022/23).